accarniel/FESTIval/README.md

 FESTIval manages a schema in the PostgreSQL called *fds*.
 This schema is automatically created by the FESTIval when the CREATE EXTENSION command is executed in a database.
 By using this schema, it is possible to collect and compare statistical data of different indices and analysis their results.

-## How to Install FESTIval?
+## How to Install and Use FESTIval?

 Please, access our detailed documentation [here](https://github.com/accarniel/FESTIval/wiki), which provides the step-by-step to perform the installation of FESTIval.
+It also includes several examples of examples together with a full description of the SQL operations of FESTIval.

 ### Acknowledgments

 This project is supported by grant #2015/26687-8, São Paulo Research Foundation (FAPESP) in Brazil.
-FESTIval is fully mantained and developed by Anderson Chaves Carniel.
+FESTIval is mantained and developed by Anderson Chaves Carniel.
 Supervisor: Prof. Dr. Cristina Dutra de Aguiar Ciferri.
 Collaborator: Prof. Dr. Ricardo Rodrigues Ciferri.

 Research conducted at the University of São Paulo in Brazil